Woman sues TSA over strip search at Oklahoma airport

 LAS VEGAS – A Las Vegas woman has sued the Transportation Security Administration after she says they made her strip down in Oklahoma before a flight back to Nevada, KTNV reports.

-Mengert says she agreed to be pat down by a TSA agent.
+Mengert said she agreed to be pat down by a TSA agent.
 During the search, the agent found a "common feminine hygiene product" that she was wearing underneath her clothes.

-Mengert tells KNTV that TSA agents then took her to a private room and asked her to strip down and expose her genitals.
+Mengert told KNTV that TSA agents then took her to a private room and asked her to strip down and expose her genitals.
 The lawsuit says they then instructed her to remove the feminine hygiene product.

+"I was told I needed to pull my pants and my underwear down to my knees and remove the item and show it to them for inspection," Mengert said, "it was horrific.
+It was horrible.
+It was degrading."

-Mengert says she is suffering severe emotional distress and says the search violated her rights.
+Mengert said she is suffering severe emotional distress and says the search violated her rights.

+The TSA issued the following statement about the lawsuit: "Due to pending litigation, we cannot comment on the specifics of this case.
+TSA does not conduct strip searches and is committed to ensuring the security of travelers, while treating passengers of all ages with dignity and respect."